 Tatworth and Forton is a rural parish made up of several small hamlets.
 Numerous small businesses operate in and around the area and there are many leisure activities for all ages.
 The parish lies near to both the Devon and Dorset boundaries and the Axe Valley.
 It is situated about 12 miles from the Jurassic coast and surrounded by beautiful countryside.
 Stowell Meadow, an ancient watercress meadow that is a designated Site of Special Scientific Interest (S.S.S.I.) lies within the parish.

 If you bring your walking shoes there are a number of beautiful walks to be enjoyed.
-The Parish Council has published a few of them to get you started, click here to take a look.
+The Parish Council has published a few of them to get you started, click here to take a look and for those of you who are more adventurous hikers the Jubilee Trail which starts from Forde Abby which is close by.

 There are various places to eat and drink in the area.